-- Development Plots showing maximum plot coverage, car parking and landscaping requirements; - Access and Circulation showing routes for principal highways, railways (both the existing freight line to be retained and Network Rail infrastructure), cycleways, Public Rights of Way and footways; - Strategic Infrastructure Zones showing the location of strategic infrastructure across the Site; - Permitted Uses plan, indicating where specified uses can be located; - Strategic Landscape site-wide landscape and ecology areas, buffers, waterbodies, green corridors; - Maximum Heights detailing the maximum building height in development plots; - Rail Information showing details around the retained rail freight line; - Proposed Site Levels; and - Site Sections.
+- Development Plots showing maximum plot coverage, car parking and landscaping requirements; - Access and Circulation showing routes for principal highways, railways (both the existing freight line to be retained and Network Rail infrastructure), cycleways, Public Rights of Way (PRoW) and footways; - Strategic Infrastructure Zones showing the location of strategic infrastructure across the Site; - Permitted Uses plan, indicating where specified uses can be located; - Strategic Landscape site-wide landscape and ecology areas, buffers, waterbodies, green corridors; - Maximum Heights detailing the maximum building height in development plots; - Rail Information showing details around the retained rail freight line; - Proposed Site Levels; - Site Sections; and - Potential Gypsum Resource Area.

-The Design Guide is intended to inform and support the process of preparing an Application for a Certificate of Compliance under the LDO.
+The Design Guide is intended to inform and support the process of preparing an Application for a Certificate of Compliance under the LDO (see Sections 4.3 and 4.4).
 It sets out broad Design Principles that will be applied by the Council when assessing compliance applications and will help to ensure that such applications deliver the outcomes aligned to the vision and objectives of the LDO and also assist in a timely and efficient determination of such applications by the Council.

-Other design considerations included within the Design Guide present further opportunities to strengthen placemaking, ensure that the development is an attractive place to work and responds positively to its surrounding landscape and nearby communities.
+Other design considerations included within the Design Guide present further opportunities to strengthen placemaking, ensure that the development is an attractive place to work, and responds positively to its surrounding landscape and nearby communities.
 A full list of the LDO documentation can be found in Appendix A.